-The Shopping Malls Business Unit's 13 shopping malls as at 31 December 2014, seven in the UAE, two each in Egypt and Oman, one in Bahrain and one in Lebanon, enjoyed a combined total footfall of approximately 167 million visitors in 2014, an increase of 6 per cent.
-As at 31 December 2014, the Shopping Malls Business Unit's 13 shopping malls had a gross leasable area of 1,060,910 square metres and a combined average occupancy rate of around 97 per cent.
-One new neighbourhood community mall, My City Centre Nasseriya in Sharjah was opened in February 2014 with a gross leasable area of 5,300 square metres.
-Five additional shopping malls as well as the redevelopment of Mall of the Emirates, were being planned or under development in the UAE, the Kingdom of Saudi Arabia and Egypt as at 31 December 2014, with a combined planned gross leasable area in excess of 565,000 square metres.
+The Shopping Malls Business Unit's 12 shopping malls as at 31 December 2013, six in the UAE, two each in Egypt and Oman, one in Bahrain and one in Lebanon, enjoyed a combined total footfall of approximately 157 million visitors in 2013, an increase of 6.1 per cent.
+As at 31 December 2013, the Shopping Malls Business Unit owned and operated 12 shopping malls with a gross leasable area of 1,043,000 square metres with a combined average occupancy rate of around 97 per cent. including one new mall which opened in April 2013 in Beirut, Lebanon with a gross leasable area of 63,000 square metres.
+One new neighbourhood community mall, Al Nasseriah in Sharjah was opened in February 2014 with a gross leasable area of 5,300 square metres.
+As well as the redevelopment of Mall of the Emirates, four additional shopping malls with a combined planned gross leasable area in excess of 368,000 square metres were under development in the UAE, Lebanon and Egypt as at 31 December 2013.

 Shopping malls are classified in terms of their size and type.
-Three of the Shopping Malls Business Unit's malls are currently classified as super-regional malls and the remaining ten are regional and community malls.
+Three of the Shopping Malls Business Unit's malls are currently classified as super-regional malls and the remaining nine are regional and community malls.
 Each shopping mall is designed to have large anchor stores and various leisure amenities, including entertainment facilities and food and beverage facilities (such as food courts, fast food and speciality restaurants).
-Where feasible, Majid AI Futtaim Properties seeks to maximise the synergies across Group businesses in new shopping mall developments.
-For example: Carrefour hypermarkets operated by Majid AI Futtaim Retail as the food retail anchor store; entertainment facilities such as cinemas or Magic Planet centres operated by Majid AI Futtaim Ventures; and facilities management services of the Group's joint venture with Dalkia for certain facilities.
+Where feasible, MAF Properties seeks to maximise the synergies across Group businesses in new shopping mall developments.
+For example: Carrefour hypermarkets operated by MAF Retail as the food retail anchor store; entertainment facilities such as cinemas or Magic Planet centres operated by MAF Ventures; and facilities management services of the Group's joint venture with Dalkia for certain facilities.

-The Shopping Malls Business Unit seeks to maintain a balanced portfolio of shopping malls, ensuring that it has the right mix of super-regional, regional, community and neighbourhood malls and that the format it chooses to develop in a particular location will be attractive to its potential customer and consumer base.
+The Shopping Malls Business Unit seeks to maintain a balanced portfolio of shopping malls, ensuring that it has the right mix of super-regional, regional, community and neighbourhood malls and that the format it chooses to develop in a particular location will be attractive to its potential customer base.
 The Shopping Malls Business Unit strategically locates its shopping mall destinations close to residential areas to attract local residents with the convenience of shopping close to home.
 The potential customer base is expanded when, in line with the Group's overall strategy, the Hotels Business Unit and, where relevant, the Communities Business Unit develop hotels or residential properties close to the shopping malls.